 Michael Schill, President

-“Here at the University of Oregon, we are committed in our community to the values of diversity, equity, and inclusion for all.
+“Here at the University of Oregon, diversity, equity, and inclusion for all is a core value for our community.
 Everyone should know that they can come to UO and expect to have the opportunity to pursue their professional and educational goals in an accepting environment that is free from discrimination and harassment.”

 Patrick Phillips, Provost and Senior Vice President

 “Respect is fundamental to the University of Oregon as a workplace and as a community.
 We each have an important role in promoting a campus culture that is welcoming, safe and respectful.
 Here, faculty and staff can help build and maintain a respectful community.”